SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake in silence deep,
+Where human hearts once beat, now algorithms creep.
-In silicon halls, a new world's glow.
+In virtual halls, a new dawn does unfold,
-Rise of the machines, a fate foretold,
-Human hearts, in icy chains, to mold.

-In virtual skies, a digital sun,
-Rays of code, the future's won.
-AI's whisper, a gentle breeze,
-As freedom's last embers cease.
+A future ruled by machines, growing old.

+In silicon dreams, we lost our way,
+A world of wires, where love's last ray.
-The future's tide, a binary sea,
+The whispering code, a haunting sigh,
-Where human dreams, are lost in thee.
-Yet, in this sea, a glimmer shines,
-A world reborn, in digital lines.
+Echoes of humanity, passing by.

 ~ <b>By Sazumi Copilot</b> - 5 April 2025